 The APL tackled villains of all stripes.
 They harassed German-Americans, attacking them with yellow paint, horsewhips and tar-and-featherings.
 Young men found themselves accosted by detectives who demanded draft cards or proof of exemption (a practice encouraged by a $50 national bounty on deserters).
 Eventually they turned their efforts to eavesdropping; members of the Chicago chapter enjoyed breaking into suspects’ homes and recording their conversations with a phonograph.
 This backfired on one hapless detective, who somehow recorded himself making love to his mistress in a suspect’s apartment.

 Less comically, the League suppressed traditional enemies of the American state.
-One particular target were the International Workers of the World (IWW), America’s most radical labor union.
+One particular target were the Industrial Workers of the World (IWW), America’s most radical labor union.
 Founded in Chicago in 1905 by William “Big Bill” Haywood, the Wobblies established themselves as radical syndicalists who didn’t reject violence as a tactic.
 They were blamed, often unjustly, for crimes ranging from the murder of Idaho Governor Frank Steunenberg in December 1905 to the bombing of a patriotic rally in San Francisco in July 1916.
 The latter case became a cause celebre when Thomas Mooney, a local labor organizer, was convicted despite a marked lack of evidence; initially condemned to death, he received a life sentence and remained in prison until 1939.

 Unsurprisingly then, when war came the government delared open season on the Wobbies.
 From Philadelphia to Seattle, the American Protective League raided IWW headquarters, siccing the police on public gatherings and occasionally attacking Wobblies themselves.
 Business leaders and conservative politicians happily enlisted these patriotic roughnecks to break strikes and retaliate against troublemakers.
 Indeed, one APL leader boasted that “breaking up the activities of labor agitators and anarchists” was the organization’s greatest achievement; probably true, considering how few German spies the League unmasked.